How to buy Hammer Metals (HMX) shares

 Hammer Metals 's shares were split on a 1:100 basis on 3 April 2014.
 So if you had owned 100 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your Hammer Metals shares – just the quantity.
 However, indirectly, the new 9900% higher share price could have impacted the market appetite for Hammer Metals shares which in turn could have impacted Hammer Metals 's share price.

 Hammer Metals share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Hammer Metals 's is 1.0049.
-This would suggest that Hammer Metals 's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Hammer Metals 's is 0.5661.
+This would suggest that Hammer Metals 's shares are less volatile than average (for this exchange).

 Hammer Metals overview

 Hammer Metals Limited engages in the exploration and extraction of mineral resources in Australia.
-It primarily explores for iron oxide, copper, and gold, as well as for lead, zinc, cobalt, silver, molybdenum, and rhenium ores.
-The company holds tenement position covering approximately 2,200 square kilometers within the Mount Isa mining district, with 100% interests in the Kalman deposit, the Overlander North and Overlander South deposits, and the Elaine-Dorothy deposit, as well as a 51% interest in the Jubilee deposit.
-It also holds a 100% interest in the Bronzewing South gold project located in the Yilgarn Province of Western Australia.
+It primarily explores for iron oxide, copper, and gold, as well as for cobalt, molybdenum, and rhenium ores.
+The company holds tenement position covering approximately 2,200 square kilometers within the Mount Isa mining district, with 100% interests in the Kalman deposit, the Overlander North and Overlander South deposits, and the Elaine deposit, as well as a 51% interest in the Jubilee deposit.
+It also holds a 100% interest in the Bronzewing South gold project located in the Yandal Belt of Western Australia.
 The company was formerly known as Midas Resources Limited and changed its name to Hammer Metals Limited in April 2014.
-Hammer Metals Limited is based in Mount Lawley, Australia.
+Hammer Metals Limited is headquartered in West Perth, Australia.